-Two ongoing projects being conducted under this plan in FFY 2020 are designed to improve various performance attributes associated with the citation/adjudication information systems: the TraCS Electronic Crash and Ticketing System project and the NYPD Electronic Accident Report Submission project.
-These projects will improve the timeliness and accuracy of the citation and adjudication data in the TSLED and AA systems through the electronic capture and transmission of data.
-One of the new projects for FFY 2020, DMV Data and Record System Modernization, will also result in many improvements to the citation/adjudications systems, since one of its objectives is to integrate the TSLED and AA data into the DMV's new singular data system.
+One of the ongoing projects being conducted under this plan in FFY 2021 is designed to improve various performance attributes associated with the TSLED citation/adjudication information systems: the TraCS Electronic Crash and Ticketing System project.
+This project will improve the timeliness and accuracy of the citation and adjudication data in the TSLED system through the electronic capture and transmission of data.
+Initially implemented in FFY 2020 and continuing in FFY 2021, the DMV Data and Record System Modernization project will also result in many improvements to the citation/adjudications systems, since one of its objectives is to integrate the TSLED and AA data into the DMV's new singular data system.